Chart Color Schemes

 An assessment of population growth drivers in Parkwood reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Parkwood's population, as of November 2025, is estimated at around 9,154 people.
-This figure reflects an increase of 317 individuals since the 2021 Census, which reported a population of 8,837.
-The change is inferred from AreaSearch's estimation of 9,145 residents following examination of the latest ABS ERP data release in June 2024, along with validation of five new addresses post-Census date.
-This results in a density ratio of 1,646 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Parkwood's estimated population is around 9,154.
+This reflects an increase of 317 people since the 2021 Census, which reported a population of 8,837.
+The change was inferred from AreaSearch's estimation of 9,145 residents following examination of ABS' latest ERP data release (June 2024), and five additional validated new addresses since the Census date.
+This results in a density ratio of 1,646 persons per square kilometer, above average national levels assessed by AreaSearch.
 Overseas migration contributed approximately 78% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied.
-Considering projected demographic shifts, an above median population growth is projected for the suburb of Parkwood (Qld), with an expected increase of 1,343 persons by 2041.
-This reflects a total increase of 14.6% over the 17-year period based on aggregated SA2-level projections.
+For areas not covered or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering projected demographic shifts, above median population growth is projected nationally for regional areas.
+Parkwood's SA2 area is expected to increase by 1,343 persons to 2041, reflecting a total increase of 14.6% over the 17 years.

 Frequently Asked Questions - Population